Article Updated On:

 When buying a TV in Kenya, always go for a digital TV.
 Digital TVs offer great picture quality and come with inbuilt tuners that allows you to watch free to air channels without need for a decoder.
 One misconception Kenyans have is thinking that all flat screen TVs are digital TV.
 This is not true as some flat screen TVs are analog therefore you need a decoder in order to watch TV.

 Smart TV Is Good But Not Important

 Just like Curved and 3D TV, Kenyans today are obsessed with Smart TVs.
 Smart TVs offer great features including ability to connect to the internet and stream favourite TV shows from streaming apps like Netflix and Hulu.
 Smart TVs usually cost more, on average around KES 5000 more.
 If you have the money, you should definitely go for a smart TV, but be well prepared to spend on internet data as well.
 For Kenyans looking for a TV on budget, you can greatly save on TV costs by avoiding a smart TV.
-In fact, many Kenyans with smart TVs, do not actually use them, either due to lack of internet or slow internet connectivity.
+In fact, many Kenyans with smart TVs, do not actually use them.